 However, motorcycles are also considerably more dangerous to the rider compared to the driver of a typical vehicle such as a car or truck.

-Motorcycles provide little protection to drivers, which is why the chances of suffering from a severe injury or death are greatly increased with accidents involving motorcycles compared to vehicles.
+Motorcycles provide little protection to drivers, so the chances of suffering from a severe injury or death are greatly increased with accidents involving motorcycles compared to vehicles.

 For new riders, the danger is compounded by the lack of experience.
 However, there are ways to keep safe and help prevent accidents from occurring that may put you in the hospital or worse.
 The key to greater safety starts with accident prevention.